edgedb/easy-edgedb/README.md

 } FILTER .name[0]; = 'B'; # First character must be 'B'
 ```

 That gives the same result.
 Careful though: if you set the number too high then it will try to search outside of the string, which is an error.
-If we change 0 to 18, we'll get this:
+If we change 0 to 18 (`FILTER .name[18]; = 'B';`), we'll get this:

 ```
 ERROR: InvalidValueError: string index 18 is out of bounds
 ```

-And if you have any `City` types with a name of `''`, even a search for index 0 will cause an error.
-But if you use `LIKE` or `ILIKE` with an empty parameter, it will just give an empty set: `{}` instead of an error.
+Plus, if you have any `City` types with a name of `''`, even a search for index 0 will cause an error.
+But if you use `LIKE` or `ILIKE` with an empty parameter, it will just give an empty set: `{}` instead of an error. `LIKE` and `ILIKE` are safer than indexing if there is a chance of having no data in a property.

 [Here is all our code so far up to Chapter 2.](chapter_2_code.md)